ACHYouth/JobScape/README.md

-# 💼 Jobscape: An Actually Smart Job Application Tracker, with an in-built AI Assistant
+# 💼 JobScape: An Actually Smart Job Application Tracker, with an in-built AI Assistant

-**Jobscape** is a full-stack job application tracker that goes far beyond traditional spreadsheets like Excel.
-Instead of just recording your applications, Jobscape actively assists your job hunt with an **in-built AI assistant** that gives intelligent resume feedback, tailored cover letters, and mock interview prep - all built into a fast, clean interface.
+**JobScape** is a full-stack job application tracker that goes far beyond traditional spreadsheets like Excel.
+Instead of just recording your applications, JobScape actively assists your job hunt with an **in-built AI assistant** that gives intelligent resume feedback, tailored cover letters, and mock interview prep - all built into a fast, clean interface.
 Think of it as your personal job search assistant, not just a tracker.

 **Use here** at https://jobscape-kvns.onrender.com